On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The approach of Bodnarchuk--Kraft--Rips to automorphisms of ( )

-For free associative algebras, we note that any automorphism preserving torus action preserves also symmetric and the skew symmetric elementary automorphisms.
+For free associative algebras, we note that any automorphism preserving the torus action preserves also the symmetric and the skew symmetric elementary automorphisms.
 The first property follows from Lemma \ref{LmMult1n}.
-The second follows from the fact that the skew symmetric automorphisms commute with automorphisms of the following type and this property distinguish them from elementary automorphisms of the type
+The second one follows from the fact that skew symmetric automorphisms commute with automorphisms of the following type and this property distinguishes them from elementary automorphisms of the form

-Theorem \ref{ThAutAutFreeAssoc} follows from the fact that only forms $\beta x_2x_3+\gamma x_3x_2$ corresponding to multiplication preserving the associative law when either $\beta=0$ or $\gamma=0$ and the approximation issue (see section \ref{SbScAprox}).
+Theorem \ref{ThAutAutFreeAssoc} follows from the fact that the forms $\beta x_2x_3+\gamma x_3x_2$ corresponding to general bilinear multiplication lead to associative multiplication if and only if $\beta=0$ or $\gamma=0$; the approximation also applies (see section \ref{SbScAprox}).